GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

     LinLibertineOB    0.700    0

-The format is a space delimited list of the PostScript font name, the font height-point size-ratio, and a boolean variable that tells GMT to re-encode the font (if set to zero).
+The format is a space delimited list of the PostScript font name, the font's height-point size-ratio, and a boolean variable that tells GMT to re-encode the font (if set to zero).
 The latter has to be set to zero as additional fonts will most likely not come in standard PostScript encoding.
 GMT determines how tall typical annotations might be from the font size ratio so that the vertical position of labels and titles can be adjusted to a more uniform typesetting.
+This ratio can be estimated from the height of the letter A for a unit font size.
 Now, you can set the GMT font parameters to your non-standard fonts:

    ::